davetcc/hugojoomla/README.md

     mvn install

 Once this is complete there will be a target directory, and in there will be a jar file.

+## Deveopers and notes on contributing

+Please raise a PR with the change.
+Check https://github.com/joomlaext/hugojoomla/actions/runs/1177286827 for CI pipeline result before merging ;-)

+For particularly large scale changes, it's best to raise an issue first.